xcore/sc_crypto/README.rst

 ============

 * Speed optimised SHA2
+* Speed optimised AES decryption
-* AES
+* AES encryption

 To Do
 =====

 * RSA
+* Key exchange algorithms

 Firmware Overview
 =================

 This repo intends to contain modules implementing various standard crypto algorithms for decryption, encryption and hashing.
 At present - only AES and SHA256 are implemented.

-The core of SHA256 has been
-hand-optimised and is encoded in assembly.
-On the fringe there are two interfaces (one with a server thread that does the hashing, and one where the hashing happens in the calling thread); there is some waste in the interface routines that ought to be optimised out.

 The documentation is stored in http://xcore.github.com/sc_crypto generated from the .h files and the doc directory.